tikv/sig-transaction/design/parallel-commit/parallel-commit-known-issues-and-solutions.md

 Since we must support calculating CommitTS to implement Parallel Commit, which seems to be totally not capable for tidb-binlog to support.
 If one want to use tidb-binlog, the only way is to disable Parallel Commit (and other optimizations that needs CommitTS calculation we do in the future), otherwise consider use CDC instead of tidb-binlog.

+## Affects to backup & restore

+If the maximum commit ts in the existing backup is `T`.
+An incremental backup dumps data with commit ts in (`T`, +inf).

+It is possible that a transaction commits with `T` after the previous backup.
+But the next incremental backup skips it.

+Note: If we are using `max_read_ts + 1` to commit instead of `max_ts + 1`, it's even possible that the commit ts is small than `T`, which is more troublesome.

 ## Schema Version Checking

 The existing 2pc process checks the schema version before issue the final commit command, if we do parallel commit, we don't have a chance to check the schema version.
 If it has changed, we may break the index/row consistency.